Anxiety & Mental Health: Ways To Cope With Anxiety Disorders

 When it comes to anxiety in particular, consider the findings of a scoping research review published in 2021.
 It suggests links between less anxiety and eating habits such as:

-Each person is different and there’s no one set of eating patterns or “healthy foods” that’s right for everyone.
+Each person is different, and there’s no one set of eating patterns or “healthy foods” that’s right for everyone.
 It’s also recommended that you seek medical advice from a doctor or nutritionist before significantly altering your eating habits.
 That said, it can be generally productive to incorporate nutrient-dense foods whenever possible if you’re looking for a natural way to help cope with anxiety.

 In addition, getting regular exercise is another healthy habit that may help reduce symptoms of anxiety.
 Physical activity can produce endorphins, which can boost mood.
 Staying active may also provide a distraction from the loop of anxious thoughts that can exacerbate symptoms.
 Finding a type of exercise that you enjoy and can engage in regularly is generally the most effective way to implement this habit.

-4. Engage in deep breathing exercises
+4. Engage in deep breathing exercises as one of the ways to cope with anxiety

 The fight-or-flight response associated with anxiety can lead to rapid, shallow breathing.
 This may keep an individual feeling tense and may prevent the heart, brain, and other vital organs from getting enough oxygen.
 Engaging in deep breathing techniques or a routine meditation may counteract this response and enable you to feel calmer, less anxious, and more aware of the present moment.